 Who are backlinks important for?

-This question can be answered in a single sentence: Backlinks are important for everyone who wants to be visible in search engines like Google!
+This question can be answered in one sentence: For all those who want to be visible in search engines like Google and Co!

 For people running a website or blog for private reasons, where their site ranks in search engines may not be of interest.
 If you generate income with your website or blog or offer services or products on your site, however, good backlinks are essential.
 After all, you want to be found as easily as possible when someone searches for your product or service.